 |obverse Chapter 12·||Turning Signs (Contents)||References||SourceNet|

-Whatever you have done, said, thought, deeply heard or read, has contributed something to the situation you are now living in.
-And then there's reality, which breaks into your house of habits like a thief in the night.
+Whatever you have done, said, thought, deeply heard or read, has contributed something to your view of the world as usual.
+And then there's reality, which breaks into your house of habits like a thief in the night. [next]

-Whatever we call reality, it is revealed to us only through the active construction in which we participate.In order to participate fully in the ‘great conversation,’ you have to believe that it's going somewhere, and that your contribution carries it (however slightly) forward, and that ultimately it would arrive at the whole Truth if carried forward forever.
-This belief cannot be based on evidence, not only because much of the conversation hasn't yet happened, but also because it underwrites our very recognition of what counts as evidence.
-It's a matter of faith, like the scientist's faith that the universe makes sense, that the laws of nature are knowable; or like the singer's faith in the song, the player's faith in the play, performing as if it presented the whole moment of truth.
-This is what belief means in the act of meaning.— Prigogine and Stengers (1984, 293)
+Whatever we call reality, it is revealed to us only through the active construction in which we participate.Do we really believe that this collective construction project can reveal a reality independent of our beliefs?
+It's a matter of faith, like the scientist's faith that the universe makes sense, that the laws of nature are knowable; or like the singer's faith in the song, the player's faith in the play, performing as if it represented the moment of truth.
+If it matters, it matters to somebody for the time being.— Prigogine and Stengers (1984, 293)

 In the Great Dialog, the ultimate Truth is what you speak to; yet it's equally true that you can only speak from the time you are living.
-So you strive to speak the last word for that time, to bring the Dialog up to date, even though the part of you observing the Dialog knows that your word is only one step along a way that leaves every step behind.
+So you strive to speak the Next Word for that time, to carry forward its momentum, to bring the Dialog up to date, even though the observer of the Dialog knows that your word is only one step along a way that leaves every step behind.
 You can also be sure that the Dialog will not last forever, and even if it did, no finite mind could ever comprehend its full text, let alone its full context.
 The whole of which the current conversation is a part is itself only a minute fragment of the greater Whole.
-Trying to catch the whole sense even of this fragment is realizing that we are like waves carried along the surface of the ocean of Thought.
+Trying to catch the whole sense even of this fragment is realizing that we are like waves carried along the surface of the ocean of Thought. [next]

 The point is that the physical environment is one thing, the world as a particular organism is aware of it is something quite—not entirely, yet quite—different.
 The former is the subjective or physical world, the world where things exist whether or not they are cognized.
 The latter is the objective world, the world as it is apprehended and organized within apprehension.The Innenwelt or ‘cognitive map’ of the Umwelt or ‘objective world’— Deely (2001, 5-6)